-A small business park houses a nightclub, the only one in the valley base, 2 garages, one MOT centre and craftsmen.
+A small business park houses with 2 garages, one MOT centre and craftsmen.

 In this former presbytery you will discover 3 gîtes de France (2 apartments sleeping 4 and one for 6 ).
 See accommodation page on website.